mitchvaux/PS5-bd-j-java-project/README.md

 More to be added soon inc HELLO WORLD , log4j , Testing Malware in the PS5 Sandbox , JAVA Malware , Crypto JAVA Mining

 updated included a ps5 ddos python script for stress testing ps5 network

+UPDATE ! ! ! ! most of this unfortunately ended towards end of december 2023 due to sony patching out some of the bd-j exploits on later firmware versions ! ! ! ! !